prosenjeetshil/Employee-Polls-Udacity/README.md

 ## About Employee Polls

-Employee Polls is a tool for generating and participating in pools within a group.
+Employee Polls is a tool for generating and participating in polls within a group.
 Each polls offers two choices: "Option A or Option B?"

 1. Log in => select a user from the list to log in
 2. Dashboard => switch between completed, all and pending polls